stickies-v/bitcoin-devwiki/Mempool-and-mining.md

-Text taken directly from slides used for Bitcoin OpTech talk by Suhas:
+Text taken directly from slides used for talk by Suhas:

 Mempool and Mining
 The dynamic duo